3nock/s3s_doc/md/engines/osint.md

 	<img src=images/apikeys.png>

-4. Start the Scan. click Start to Start the scan and wait for results.
+4. Start the Scan. click `Start` to Start the scan and wait for results.

-5. After the scan is finished and you've obtained the results, several actions can be performed on the obtained results.
+5. After the scan is finished and you've obtained the results, several `Actions` can be performed on the obtained results.

 ## Actions: